netbriler/aiogram-peewee-template/README.md

 # grant execution rights
 $ chmod +x ./bin/entrypoint.sh

-$ docker-compose -f docker-compose.yml up --build -d
+$ docker-compose up -d --force-recreate
 # or if you have make you can simply type
 $ make run
 # or only make